Slideshow image

 And now I need to sit and write ....

-Kristen over 3 years ago
+Kristen almost 4 years ago

 You have written a lot of good points here.
 Like you've written about, there are feelings that I have tried to avoid or didn't think I should have or acknowledge, but not acknowledging them wasn't helpful.
 That didn't make the feelings go away; it just left them unprocessed.
 All of our emotions are part of our human experience.
 They're there.
 It's more authentic and it deepens our human experience and growth to acknowledge, validate, understand, and process our feelings.
 Wrestling well is a good way to think about it.
 Thanks for writing about this.